 - Lik-Dim-Boon-Gwan (six and a half point pole) – 六點半棍

 Wing Chun also has a curriculum called Chi-sau this is designed to help you apply the techniques and theories learned in the empty hand forms to real fighting, the focus is on concepts rather than techniques so that any given time you are never stuck for a response because Wing Chun has no limitations.

-- Wing Chun can be used effectively from the very first day you start training, you do not need to build up a great skill level and become a master fighter to win the fight.
+- Can be used effectively from the very first day you start training, you do not need to build up a great skill level and become a master fighter to win the fight.

-- Wing Chun does not meet force with force, instead it strives to redirect that oncoming force thus allowing us to overcome the attacker using the easier path.
+- Does not meet force with force, instead it strives to redirect that oncoming force thus allowing us to overcome the attacker using the easier path.

-- When the fight is on you don’t know what fighting skill your attacker has, Wing Chun works well in this type of situation because you don’t train for the scenario you take what comes and go on the attack.
+- Work as when the fight is on, you don’t know what fighting skill your attacker has, so it works well in this type of situation as you don’t train for the scenario you take what comes and go on the attack.